edulinq/quizgen/question-types.md

  - Answer-Level, General Feedback -- Attached to an answer object.
 This feedback should be provided to the student after choosing this answer.

 Not all platforms support all types of feedback (or implement feedback as you may expect).
+For example on matching questions, Canvas only uses feedback attached to left-hand values.
 It is suggested that you explore how feedback is used in your desired platform before administering a quiz.

 The text for all feedback should be a parsed string.